PavelVovcharuk/portfolio/README.md

 My name is Pavlo Vovcharuk.
 I am a Junior QA Engineer, with a good academic background in Computer Science and hand-on experience on some projects.
 I am responsible and ambitious person with good quick-learning, communicational and teamwork skills.
 I desire to start my career and find a company where I can use and develop my testing knowledges and technical skills and to grow professionally in Software Testing. <br>

-🎓MSc of Computer Science and MD in Management. <br>
+🎓MSc in Computer Science and MD in Management. <br>

 In this portfolio I want to share my technical skills and knowledges of Software Testing